History of Palestine: Umayyad Caliphate

 In 744, Palestinian tribes rebelled against the caliph.
 The caliph appeased the tribes by promising them various offices and other benefits.
 While it ended the rebellion, the tribes remained antagonistic towards the caliph.
-One of the reasons for their antagonism was that the caliph considered their heavy-handed collection of jizya from the non-Muslims to be extortionist and he demanded more leniency.
 Another uprising broke out in Syria in 745 after Marwan II had become the new caliph and was soon joined by the Palestinian tribes.
 Marwan II quelled the uprising but another erupted which required considerable bloodshed to stamp out.
 Marwan II destroyed the city walls of Jerusalem, Damascus, and other cities as punishment.